particle-iot/blueprint-advanced-wifi-provisioning/README.md

    1. With a nearby WiFi capable Particle device powered on, navigate to `localhost:8081` in your Chrome browser (Web BLE may not be support on other browsers).
 Then, choose "Connect" and select your target device:
       ![Connect](./images/connect.png)

    2. Once paired, click "Scan Networks".
 At this step, a command will be sent to the device to perform a Wi-Fi scan.
-Then the list of nearby networks will be displayed in the UI.
+Once successful, the list of nearby networks will be displayed in the UI.
       ![Scan networks](./images/scan-networks.png)

    3. Select the network SSID you'd like to connect your device to and you'll be prompted to enter the WiFi password.
 Once the password is sent to the device, wait a few seconds for the device to retry connection to the network.